-If you return to work of your own choice, your pension will be discontinued but you will earn additional pension credits that will service to increase your pension when you re-retire.
+If you return to work of your own choice, your pension will be discontinued but you will earn additional pension credits that will serve to increase your pension when you re-retire.

-What if I want to retire before I turn 65?
+What if I want to retire before I turn 62?

-For each month that you retire prior to your $65^{th}$ birthday, your pension will be reduced by $\frac{1}{2}$ % (6% per year), but no more than the actuarial reduction.
-This ensures that the total value of the pension paid to you prior to your $65^{th}$ birthday is the same as the total value that would have been paid to you had you taken your pension at age 65.
+For each month that you retire prior to your 62^{nd} birthday, your pension will be reduced by $\frac{1}{2}$ % (6% per year), but no more than an actuarial equivalent reduction.